 Why should you use FlowTrade?
 Well, for one, have you ever wondered why the bear flag failed?
 Or that head and shoulders pattern didn’t break down?
 Read on if you want to know how to avoid getting trapped in these patterns that don’t follow through!

 FlowTrade has some unique abilities.
-The main two reasons I personally use FlowTrade are:
+Two main reasons:

 - Flow Algo Index.
 The might be the best day trading indicator in existence.
 This is a proprietary indicator that shows up as a line on your charts.
 This line shows you what “smart money” is doing in real time.
 Smart money are the high frequency trading computers.
 The “algos” controlled by hedge funds, large institutional money, investment banks.
 The million and billion dollar forces that are in control of the market.
 These types of funds, and their trading activity make up 80% of the stock market activity.